pyannote/pyannote-database/README.md

 When two or more are provided and disagree on the list of files, `uris` will be prefered over `annotated`, which will be prefered over `annotation`.

+When `annotated` is provided, any annotation which is outside of the `annotated` part will not be considered.

 #### Domain

 One can also add a `domain` key linking to a text file mapping each file to its *[domain](https://en.wikipedia.org/wiki/Domain_adaptation)*: